-The ocellate river stingray is one of the many inhabitants of the Solimões-Japurá moist forests ecoregion.
-Although not usually an expected resident of terrestrial ecoregions, these freshwater rays frequently migrate with rivers and streams and inhabits the forest floor when it is flooded during the rainy season.
+The ocellate river stingray is one of the many inhabitants of the Solimões-Japurá Moist Forests ecoregion.
+Although not usually an expected resident of terrestrial ecoregions, these freshwater rays frequently migrate with rivers and streams and inhabit the forest floor when it is flooded during the rainy season.
 Flooded forests provide a unique opportunity for rays and other fish to live among the trees.
 This species is well known by locals and commonly harpooned and collected for food.
-During warmer months they can be found half buried in the cooler sands at the bottom of the rivers.
-It is also referred to as the peacock-eye stingray owing to distinctive spots on the back of its disc-like body; often juveniles will be sold in the ornamental pet trade for this attractive pattern.
+During warmer months, they can be found half-buried in the cooler sands at the bottom of the rivers.
+It is also referred to as the peacock-eye stingray owing to distinctive spots on the back of its disc-like body; often, juveniles will be sold in the ornamental pet trade for this attractive pattern.

 The floristic diversity of the ecoregion accordingly harbors a high diversity of mammals, insects, amphibians, reptiles, and birds.
-181 mammals have been recorded including primates (marmosets and sakis), jaguar, margay, Sechuran fox, bats, manatee, 3 species of anteater, tapir, armadillo, and deer.
-Approximately 542 bird species are known—some restricted to this ecoregion or are found only in few other places—including blue-tufted starthroat, pavonine quetzal, ochre-striped antpitta, and white-eared jacama.
+181 mammals have been recorded, including primates (marmosets and sakis), jaguar, margay, Sechuran fox, bats, manatee, three species of anteater, tapir, armadillo, and deer.
+Approximately 542 bird species are known—some restricted to this ecoregion or are found only in a few other places—including blue-tufted starthroat, pavonine quetzal, ochre-striped antpitta, and white-eared jacama.
 Reptiles, fish, and amphibians are abundant.

 The Arrau turtle—the largest freshwater turtle in Latin America—coexists with black caiman and anacondas throughout this ecoregion’s rivers, as well as with ocellate river stingray and two species of piranha.
-Other reptiles of interest include lanceheads, palm pit-vipers, boa constrictors, emerald tree boas, coral snakes, tegus lizards, and iguana.
+Other reptiles of interest include lanceheads, palm pit vipers, boa constrictors, emerald tree boas, coral snakes, tegus lizards, and iguanas.

 Much of the native habitat in this ecoregion remains intact.
 Only two short roads (less than 20 km) currently exist in the region.
 The Colombian Cahuinari and Amacayacu National Parks are situated in this region, together protecting a large swath of land.
-About one-third of this ecoregion, in Colombia between the Putumayo and Caquetá Rivers, is under the jurisdiction of indigenous people who practice extractive activities (such as traditional hunting and gathering) and small-scale shifting cultivation.
+About one-third of this ecoregion, in Colombia between the Putumayo and Caquetá Rivers, is under the jurisdiction of Indigenous people who practice traditional hunting and gathering and small-scale shifting cultivation.
 Although Colombia has strong legislation to regulate timber extraction from these forests, enforcement suffers because of insufficient administrative capacity.

 Human-induced habitat loss threatens some species of this rich biodiversity.
 Recent expansions of coca production, logging and mining operations, and cattle ranching have resulted in large deforested areas, particularly along the Caquetá and Putumayo Rivers.
 Timber species are suffering from overharvest too.
 For example, mahogany (Swietenia macrophylla) is commercially extinct and can no longer support any trade; tropical cedar (Cedrela odorata) is threatened with local extinction along the rivers.